CopyText/TextCopy/README.md

 ## Icon

-<a href="https://thenounproject.com/term/waffle/836862/" target="_blank">Waffle</a> designed by Made by Made from The Noun Project
+<a href="https://thenounproject.com/term/Clone/207435/" target="_blank">Clone</a> designed by Wes Breazell from The Noun Project